 Senior Fellow, Foreign Policy, Center on the United States and Europe, The Brookings Institution

 Visiting Professor of Government and History, Harvard University

 Stephen M. Walt

-Robert and Renée Belfer Professor of International Affairs, Harvard Kennedy School of Government, Harvard University
+Robert and Renée Belfer Professor of International Affairs, John F. Kennedy School of Government, Harvard University

 Membership Application Deadlines: October 1 and March 1